 The majority of resource allocation apps also generate insightful reports on project performance and key performance indicators (KPIs).
 Real-time reports on resource utilization and availability, capacity vs. demand, and project costs are vital to project success.
 This data can be used for informed decision-making and course correction.

 Team members can use the tool to see what tasks are assigned to them.
 Employees also get an accurate understanding of their performance when they can see how they are progressing against the assigned tasks.
-For instance, if they constantly see that assigned tasks are taking them longer to complete, maybe it’s a sign for them to brush up their skill set.
+For instance, if they constantly see that assigned tasks are taking them longer to complete, maybe it’s a sign for them to brush up on their skill set.
 This visibility brings a sense of ownership to their work.

 As the world of work continues to evolve rapidly, companies need to break away from the traditional top-down structure.
 In today’s times, the matrix management structure has emerged as a prominent force shaping modern organizations.
 While it does have some minor challenges, the overarching benefits, like efficient resource utilization, increased agility and collaboration, and faster skill transfer, are undeniable.